Forms of Awareness: Ghillie Suit, 2012-2013

 ghillie suit, photographs, video

 In Forms of Awareness: Ghillie Suit, military camouflage is re-positioned in the open air of suburban neighbourhoods.
-Through un-camouflagings in urban and suburban neighbourhoods, Ghillie appears in parks, backyards, trails, naturalized areas, and spaces slated for suburban development.
+Appearing in parks, backyards, trails, naturalized areas, and spaces slated for suburban development, Ghillie attempts to blend in but often fails.
 In Scottish Gaelic, the term Ghillie was often used to describe a servant or lad.
 Often assumed to be male, Ghillie recalls many human/plant hybrid creatures and monsters such as swamp thing or nature spirits that can be found across cultures including Scottish Ghillie Dhu, a wild nature spirit that protects forests.
 In this work, Ghillie attempts to find urban and suburban green spaces to reside and protect, often finding that her efforts are futile.
 Photos: Bree Arbor and Arturo Herrera.
 All photographs shot in Windsor, Ontario.
 Ghillie has also appeared in Toronto, Ottawa, and Winnipeg.
 See An Un-Camouflaging for Guildwood for more.